 And just like that, another school year has begun.
 A few lingering mosquito bites and a peeling sunburn reminds me of the fun I had during the waning days of summer, but now it is time to get back to reality.

 I have dreaded back-to-school season all my life.
 Summer was my favorite season.
 I loved the long, carefree days, going to our favorite swimming holes and exploring the woods.
 As the end of summer approached I always felt super anxious as I anticipated the return to school.
 This anxiety is baked into my neurology.
 Years after I completed my formal education, that feeling of anxiety still haunts me as the end of summer approaches.
-Before I had kids it was as bad, but once they started elementary school, it hit hard again, especially when it came to my son.
+Before I had kids it wasn’t as bad, but once they started elementary school, it hit hard again, especially when it came to my son.
 Each fall I would hope for the best and fear the worst, knowing that his school didn’t understand how to help him and that we were facing another nine months of asking the school to give him the support he needed and them not knowing how to provide that support.

 The last few years have not been as bad, probably because both of my kids were finally in situations that suited them, and their anxieties about returning to school were tempered by their excitement about seeing their friends and returning to familiar routines.
 I, too, felt much more optimistic about their being able to navigate the challenges ahead of them.
 This September, however, is a different story.